eddelbuettel/r2u/README.md

 ### Docker

-There is also a Docker container [eddelbuettel/r2u:focal](https://hub.docker.com/repository/docker/eddelbuettel/r2u) that has the above, including pinning and [bspm](https://cran.r-project.org/package=bspm) support, already set up.
+There are also two Docker containers for Ubuntu 20.04 'focal' and 22.04 'jammy', respectively, at [eddelbuettel/r2u](https://hub.docker.com/repository/docker/eddelbuettel/r2u) that have the above, including pinning and [bspm](https://cran.r-project.org/package=bspm) support, already set up.

 ### Try It